 Bixby is nearly an also-ran.
 While it gets the job done, Samsung’s SmartThings platform has even fewer products than HomeKit, to the point that it includes Alexa and Google Assistant as an option for voice commands.
 SmartThings does have its uses — particularly if you have Samsung appliances (like TVs or fridges), or you want to rely heavily on Zigbee and Z-Wave accessories — but there’s largely no reason to talk to Bixby unless you don’t have a smart speaker.

-The landscape could look very different by the end of 2023.
-Amazon, Apple, Google, and Samsung are among the backers of the Matter protocol, slated to launch in late 2022.
-Matter-branded accessories should work with all of the major smart home platforms, in which case both Apple and Samsung could get a leg up in compatibility.
+The landscape could look very different by the end of 2023, thanks to the recently-launched Matter protocol.
+Matter-enabled accessories will eventually work across all of the major smart home platforms, which could give Apple and Samsung a leg up in compatibility.

 Alexa has a broader range of speaker options, and native Audible support if you’re into audiobooks, but otherwise Google tends to rule this category.
 Google Assistant can move media between devices with a single command, and its support for two commands in one sentence means less scrambling to change the volume.
 Alexa makes moving audio a little more complicated — potentially requiring you to say “pause” in one room, then “resume” in another — and doesn’t support moving video.

 Alexa and Google Assistant tend to offer similar lists of compatible streaming services, such as Spotify, Apple Music, Netflix, and others.
 There are gaps, the big one being that Alexa doesn’t support YouTube, YouTube TV, or YouTube Music on its Echo devices, although there is a web workaround on Echo Shows.